 What I love about pumpkins is their versatility.
 You have the freedom to carve them, paint them, or wrap them in patterned ribbons before placing them on the edge of your entryway.

 Nestle White Pumpkins Into Your Garden Beds

-One of the simplest ways to use white pumpkins as part of your outdoor decor is to incorporate them into your garden beds, just along the edge of your pathway.
+One of the simplest ways to use white pumpkins as part of your outdoor decor is to incorporate them into your garden beds, just along the edge of your stamped concrete pathway.

 By using large and small pumpkins, you can make it seem as if they grew overnight.
-This gives your garden pathway a unique, but attractive design.
+This gives your garden path a unique but attractive design, in my opinion.

 Here are a couple more ideas on how to use pumpkins to decorate.

 Make The Most Of Your Mums

 If you’re a fan of mums, you’ll love the idea of placing them in stylish vases to further magnify their beauty.
 These will draw the attention of anyone who walks into your garden and leaves a lasting memory.
 I also suggest creating a brick walkway under these vases to act as a stand and help line up your outdoor space.The beauty of decorating with vases is that you can move them at any time.
 If you decide to go with different walkway ideas, later on, you can use the potted vases indoors.

 Mixing and matching mums of different colors is another one of the best garden path ideas, in my opinion.
 Certain color combinations work very well together.
 For instance, reds, oranges, yellows, and whites complement each other beautifully.

 If you have a very big garden entryway and want to make it seem smaller, using such bright colors is the way to go.